Birds and Plastic Pollution - A Case Study in Toronto

 Plastics make up most of the anthropogenic debris found in the natural environment and can take hundreds of years to break down.
 Most research on birds and plastic pollution has been documented in marine environments.
 However, data from freshwater ecosystems – like the Great Lakes – remains limited.
 So, ecologist Dr. Gail Fraser and I set out to investigate this issue as it pertains to double-crested cormorants at Tommy Thompson Park in Toronto.

-Tommy Thompson Park, a human-made peninsula on the shorelines of Lake Ontario, hosts one of the largest breeding colony of double-crested cormorants in North America, and it’s designated as an Important Bird Area.
+Tommy Thompson Park, a human-made peninsula on the shorelines of Lake Ontario, hosts one of the largest breeding colonies of double-crested cormorants in North America, and it’s designated as an Important Bird Area.
 We conducted a research study to assess cormorant ground nests for the presence of debris, and we found that all fifty nests sampled were polluted.

 We retrieved more than 1,400 debris items from the nests.
 The top five materials we found were soft plastic, followed by metal, electrical wire, packaging material, and straws (42 of them, to be precise).
 The most unusual items we found were a pair of sunglasses, a deflated balloon and a dog’s poop bag.